Silwane/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change permission to -rwxr-x-wx set mode of the file hello the same as olleh's mode add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users creates a directory called dir_holberton with permissions 751 change group owner to holberton for the file hello
+change permission to -rwxr-x-wx set mode of the file hello the same as olleh's mode add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users creates a directory called my_dir with permissions 751 change group owner to school for the file hello change vincent to betty and the group owner to staff